rnieblesealo/learning-vulkan/README.md

 These are my notes I took while following along!

+If you see swearing (unprofessional) just know it helps me cope with the dread that most surely inspired it :D

 ## Installing Vulkan
 [Install SDK](https://vulkan.lunarg.com/sdk/home#mac)
 - `vulkaninfo --html` to generate report file